The 10 players with the most goals & assists in Europe in 2024-25

 It feels like we’ve been waiting Dembele’s entire career for him to finally deliver consistent end product.

 In the early months of 2025, the penny might have finally dropped for the French winger.
-He’s scored nine goals in his last 11 appearances in all competitions.
+He’s been PSG’s most potent attacker as they stand two finals away from a historic treble.

 “He is a world-class talent and the way he took his goals today, he has got that coolness in front of goal, that composure that very few players have,” Eddie Howe told reporters after Isak scored a hat-trick against Ipswich.